-We examine the properties of the partial NSLs when compared to the consistent and the discourse pro-drop languages and we argue that the same basic mechanism underlies pro-drop in partial as well as discourse pro-drop, namely null NP anaphora, as originally proposed in Tomioka (2003) for discourse pro-drop.
+The paper examines the properties of the partial Null Subject Languages (NSL] when compared to the consistent and the discourse pro-drop languages and argues that the same basic mechanism underlies pro-drop in partial as well as discourse pro-drop, namely null NP anaphora, as originally proposed in Tomioka 2003 for discourse pro-drop.
 In the two sets of languages there is a correlation between the occurrence of null arguments and the availability of a bare nominal in argument position.
-We suggest that the null element is a default, minimally specified nominal, in fact the same item that arguably appears as a complement of D in pronouns (Postal, 1966; Panagiotidis, 2002; Elbourne, 2005).
-It is a proform that minimally consists in the categorizing head n, lacking a root, the meaning of which is 'entitiy' (a property that is trivially true of any individual in the domain). nP introduces a variable that may be bound under Existential Closure, yielding the impersonal/generic interpretation, or else its denotation is type-shifted to an individual (Iota) under the appropriate conditions.
-In the latter case, it is an anaphor (due to φ deficiency) and is subject to locality.
-The crosslinguistic differences found in the interpretation of the null subject depend on the resources available in the language for application of lota type-shifting: the (bare NP) languages that lack the resources required for this operation to apply only have quasiargument and impersonal null subjects (semi pro-drop languages).
+It is suggested that the null element is a default, minimally specified nominal, in fact the same item that arguably appears as a complement of D in pronouns (Postal 1966, Panagiotidis 2002, Elbourne 2005).
+It is a proform that minimally consists in the categorizing head n, lacking a root, the meaning of which is 'entitiy' (a property that is trivially true of any individual in the domain). nP introduces a variable that may be bound under Existential Closure, yielding the impersonal interpretation, or else its denotation is type-shifted to an individual (Iota) under the appropriate conditions.
+The crosslinguistic differences found in the interpretation of the null subject depend on the resources available in the language for application of Iota type-shifting: the (bare NP) languages that lack the resources required for this operation to apply only have quasi-argument and impersonal null subjects (semi pro-drop languages).
 The paper concludes with a reexamination of the consistent NSLs in light of the present results.
 It is shown that the idea that pro reduces to [nPe] can also be successfully extended to the consistent NSLs as well, provided it is assumed that, in this type of NSL, the head bearing agreement morphology bears a D feature and interpretable φ -features.